-Based on the IG FISMA metric requirements, Williams Adley has concluded that FCA has implemented an effective information security program in FY 2020.
-FCA continued to improve its information security program and made progress in implementing some of the recommendations resulting from previous FISMA evaluations.
-FCA also utilizes a risk-based approach to information security and security controls.
-The information security program contains identity and access management, security and privacy training, and incident response programs.
+Based on the IG FISMA metric requirements, Williams Adley has concluded that FCA has implemented an effective information security program in FY 2021.
+FCA continued to improve its information security program and made progress in implementing the majority of the recommendations resulting from previous FISMA evaluations.